SNOW REMOVAL REQUEST FOR PROPOSAL (RFP)

 Safe passage requirements:

 - Contractor to plow all snow in parking lot to ensure all areas, at times specified below, are free from snow and ice to allow safe passage for all vehicles and pedestrians.
-Removal/plowing to commence when snow accumulation has reached or is anticipated to reach 2” or more.
+Removal/plowing to commence when snow accumulation has reached 2” or more.

-- All walkways and parking lots are to be free and clear of ice and snow no later than 8:00 AM, Monday through Sunday.
+- All walkways and parking lots are to be free and clear of ice and snow no later than 8:00 AM, each day of the week.
 Should snow continue heavily after 8:00 AM, the Library Director or appointed Library Staff may call for supplemental snow removal during the day.
-Contractor will be aware of the library hours and the Director will contact Contractor if hours change.
-The current hours of the library are as follows: Mondays & Wednesdays, 9-6; Tuesdays and Thursdays, 9-7; Fridays & Saturdays, 9-5; Sundays closed.
+Contractor will be aware of the Library hours.
+If hours are in question, Contractor will contact Meg (email@example.com or 970-264-2209) for current hours.

 Snow and ice movement: